 In 2019, Deadline reported that Apple TV+ was adapting the 2017 sophomore book by Min Jin Lee, Pachinko.
 The story follows four generations of a Korean immigrant family through Korea, Japan, and the U.S. during the Japanese Occupation, World War II, and after.
-It’s a harrowing take on racism, imperialism, and immigration.
+It’s a harrowing take on racism, imperialism, and immigration wrapped in a forbidden love story.
 While Lee will serve as co-producer, Soo Hugh (The Terror) will be writing the eight-episode series.
-Here’s everything to know about Pachinko, including its star-studded cast and how the show diverts from the book.
+Here’s everything to know about Pachinko, including its star-studded cast, how the show diverts from the book, and the official trailer.

 How Does Pachinko’s Plot Differ From The Book?

 The ambitious three-part epic follows the story of Sunja, a Korean daughter of modest business owners, as she marries, gives birth, and immigrates to Osaka during geopolitical turbulence in Korea.
 Her story is both riveting and heartbreaking.
 Sunja falls in love with Koh Hansu, a wealthy, Japanese-adopted Korean, who impregnates her before revealing he’s married.
 After learning about her complicated situation, a kind minister, Baek Isak, marries her, and they immigrate to Japan to live with Baek’s brother Yoseb and sister Kyunghee.

 By Part II, she has two sons — Noa, her child with Hansu, and Mozasu, with Isak.
 Unfortunately, Isak is imprisoned and, to support their household, Sunja and Kyunghee start selling kimchi.
 After the war, which briefly derails their lives, Noa finishes school while Mozasu works at a pachinko parlor (similar to slot machines) to help with finances at home.
 He marries young, and his son, Solomon, is born.